SteveBarnett/Remixing/_thinking/the-matter-with-things-revisiting-some-part-3-notes.md

 updated: 2024-04-15
 ---

+## Pulled together a bit more

+- The cosmos is purposeful.
+	- Value is intrinsic to reality.
+	- Laws like gravity don't make things happen.
+Something underneath them does.
+- Consciousness is on a continuum.
+	- Consciousness is a verb.
+	- Life is more concentrated consciousness.
+It speeds up responsiveness.
+		- Nature embodies drives, but they're not material.
+- We are the cosmos becoming more aware of itself.
+	- The process is the fulfilment.

+## Pulled together a bit

 - Negative Capability: remain in doubt and uncertainty.
 	- Check what's consistent with observation, with the encounter of experience.
 - Consciousness is a verb.
 Beauty, truth, goodness are aspects of it, adverbs.